tadeuszlorkowski/mirelia/README.md

 # What is Mirelia?

-Mirelia is an open-source micro-framework for web development, available for use wiht or without download.
+Mirelia is an open-source micro-framework for web development, available for use with or without download.
 It can be used for component site building, session control, real-time site update and HTML5 game development.
 It only uses JavaScript.

 [Example game made with Mirelia](http://www.epejsodion.com/swimming-game)